5 Things to Know about Anger.

 Healthy anger is a boundary defence, necessary.
 Anger is often telling us that someone has hurt us.
 Anger is about a boundary being crossed - it is emotional and physical.
 Anger can range from feeling cold to swallowing down of anger or feeling hot and tense.
 Holding in anger can lead to tightening of muscles, clenched jaw, shoulder, neck ache, and fiery sensation in joints, knees and increased heart rate.
 Anger can be symbolically expressed in conditions such as psoriasis, eczema and IBS.
 There are different types of anger, such as explosive anger or the colder type which is repressed, withdrawn and often comes out as short, sharp, passive aggressive comments.

 3 - Anger is taboo, minimised or underestimated:

-Notice our language around anger can vary such as " I just feel irritated or frustrated."
+Notice our language around anger can vary such as " I just feel a bit irritated."
 Anger is a life moving force as when we are angry we can mobilise and shake up the routine in our lives.
 Anger and aggression are different.
 Aggression can be out of control, with a threat of violence whereas anger is a healthy response to a situation.
 If we feel resentful, this is an indicator it is time to change the situation e.g. get a new job, leave a situation that is no longer nourishing.
 Resentment signals needs not getting met.
-Notice how children will use a variety of methods to get needs met as they do not have the verbal skills yet.
+Notice how a toddler will use a variety of methods to get their needs met as they do not have the verbal skills yet.

 4 - Working with Anger: